Frontiers journals are at the top of citation and impact metrics

 PMCID: all published articles receive a PMCID

-Children and Health welcomes submissions of the following article types: Brief Research Report, Classification, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Children and Health welcomes submissions of the following article types: Brief Research Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Children and Health, where they are peer-reviewed by the Associate and Review Editors of the specialty section.